kyma-project/test-infra/cmd/image-builder/README.md

 - **mTLS Authentication**: Image Builder now uses a client certificate/private key pair for authentication with the Signify API.
 These credentials are valid for 7 days, after which they must be rotated.
 - **Automated Rotation**: The certificate rotation must occur every 7 days.
 The new certificate/private key pair must be generated using the previous pair before they expire.

 The Signify API's structure has also been updated.
-For more information, refer to the official [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).
+For more information, see the official [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).

+> [!NOTE]
-> **Note**: Images are only signed when built on `push` and `workflow_dispatch` events.
+> Images are only signed when built on `push` and `workflow_dispatch` events.
 Pull request images are not signed.

 ### Signify API Changes

-The JSON structure for signing has changed slightly.
-You can review the new structure and examples in the [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).
+The JSON structure for signing has changed.
+See the new structure and examples in the [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).

 ## Named Tags